rahulx05/Weather_Prediction/README.md

 <h2 id="overview">Project Overview</h2>

 <p>This project involves the implementation of a machine learning algorithm on Arduino hardware to predict weather conditions in real-time.
-The goal is to leverage the power of embedded systems for practical ML applications in weather forecasting.</p>
+The goal is to leverage the power of embedded systems for practical Machine Learning applications in weather forecasting.</p>

 <h2 id="features">🧐 Features</h2>